 - 5.6 percent were convicted of another statute carrying a mandatory minimum penalty, most of which were drug offenses.

-According to the USSC, 65.5 percent of felon in possession of a firearm offenders were sentenced under the Guidelines Manual.
+According to the USSC, 65.5 percent of felons in possession of a firearm offender were sentenced under the Guidelines Manual.
 Of those offenders, 82.8 percent were sentenced within the guideline range, 10.5 percent received a substantial assistance departure with the average sentence reduction being 44.3 percent, and 5.6 percent received some other downward departure for which the average sentence reduction was 34.9 percent.

 Denton County Possession of a Firearm by a Convicted Felon Resources

 Can a felon legally have a gun in Texas? — On November 14, 2017, A KHOU-TV article about firearm rights.
 According to KHOU, a person with a felony conviction could possess a firearm on the premises where they live, five years after the disposition of their conviction.
 Federal law, however, does not allow for a convicted felon to possess a firearm under any circumstances according to KHOU, unless they have been pardoned.

 Felons & Firearms | Gun Laws | Guides at Texas State Law Library — View state and federal firearm rights laws on this website.
 You can also find a section of articles explained in plain English.
 There are also links provided for parties to contact about firearm rights.

 Find A Denton County Defense Attorney for Possession of a Firearm by a Convicted Felon Charges | Law Office of Richard C. McConathy

 If you were arrested for possession of a firearm by a convicted felon offense anywhere in Denton County, you will need to get legal representation for yourself without delay.
 Make sure your first call is to the Law Offices of Richard C. McConathy.